-We derive a significant portion of our total revenues from sales of licenses of our software applications and related appliance products.
-We do not customize our software or products for a specific end-user customer.
-We sell our software applications and products to end-user customers both directly through our sales force and indirectly through our global network of value-added reseller partners, systems integrators, corporate resellers and original equipment manufacturers.
-Our software and products revenue was 46% of our total revenues for fiscal 2022, 45% in fiscal 2021 and 41% in fiscal 2020.
+We derive a significant portion of our total revenues from sales of licenses of our software applications.
+We do not customize our software for a specific end-user customer.
+We sell our software applications to end-user customers both directly through our sales force and indirectly through our global network of value-added reseller partners, systems integrators, corporate resellers and original equipment manufacturers.
+Our software and products revenue was 45% of our total revenues for fiscal 2023, 46% in fiscal 2022 and 45% in fiscal 2021.

-During fiscal 2022, we continued to focus on subscription and other recurring revenue arrangements and began generating revenue from the renewals of subscription licenses sold in prior years.
-Any of our licensing models (capacity, instance based, etc.) can be sold via a subscription arrangement.
-In these arrangements the customer has the right to use the software over a designated period of time.
+We continue to focus on subscription and other recurring revenue arrangements and continue to generate revenue from the renewals of subscription licenses sold in prior years.
+Any of our pricing models (capacity, instance based, etc.) can be sold via a subscription arrangement.
+In these arrangements, the customer has the right to use the software over a designated period of time.
 The capacity of the license is fixed and the customer has made an unconditional commitment to pay.
 Software revenue in these arrangements is generally recognized when the software is delivered.
-During the fiscal year ended March 31, 2022, approximately 69% of software license revenue was sold under a subscription model.
-Software license revenue sold under a subscription model was 59% and 41% in the fiscal years ended March 31, 2021 and 2020, respectively.
+During the fiscal year ended March 31, 2023, approximately 79% of software license revenue was sold under a subscription model.
+Software license revenue sold under a subscription model.
+Software license revenue sold under a subscription model March 31, 2022 and 2021, respectively.
 We also sell to some customers, primarily managed service providers, via utility, or pay-as-you-go models.
-In these arrangements actual usage is regularly measured and billed.
+In these arrangements, there is no minimum commitment and actual usage is regularly measured and billed.
 Revenue in these utility arrangements is recognized as the software is used.

-In recent fiscal years, including the periods presented, we generated an average of 80% of our software and products revenue from our existing customer base and approximately 20% of our software and products revenue from new customers.
-In addition, our total software and products revenue in any particular period is, to a certain extent, dependent upon our ability to generate revenues from large customer software and products deals, which we refer to as larger deal transactions.
-Larger deal transactions (transactions greater than \$0.1 million of software and product revenue) represented approximately 72% of our software and products revenue in fiscal 2022, 69% in fiscal 2021 and 65% in fiscal 2020.
+Our total software and products revenue in any particular period is, to a certain extent, dependent upon our ability to generate revenues from large customer software and products deals, which we refer to as larger deal transactions.
+Larger deal transactions (transactions greater than \$0.1 million of software and product revenue) represented approximately 73% of our software and products revenue in fiscal 2023, 72% in fiscal 2022 and 69% in fiscal 2021.

 Software and products revenue generated through indirect distribution channels accounted for approximately 90% of total software and products revenue in recent fiscal years.
 Software and products revenue generated through direct distribution channels accounted for approximately 10% of total software and products revenue in recent fiscal years.
-Deals initiated by our direct sales force are sometimes transacted through indirect channels based on end-user customer requirements, which are not always in our control and can cause this overall percentage split to vary from fiscal year to fiscal year.
+Deals initiated by our direct sales force are sometimes transacted through indirect channels based on end-user customer requirements and vice versa, which are not always in our control and can cause this overall percentage split to vary from fiscal year to fiscal year.
 As such, there may be fluctuations in the dollars and percentage of software and products revenue generated through our direct distribution channels from time to time.
 We believe that the growth of our software and products revenue, derived from both our indirect channel partners and direct sales force, are key attributes to our long-term growth strategy.
 We intend to continue to invest in both our channel relationships and direct sales force in the future, but we continue to expect more revenue to be generated through indirect distribution channels over the long term.
 The failure of our indirect distribution channels or our direct sales force to effectively sell our software applications could have a material adverse effect on our revenues and results of operations.